Lead scoring is essential to a well-oiled marketing and sales machine.

 Accurate lead scoring is especially important in account-based marketing, where you must engage with several decision-makers within a company.
 In those cases, a single contact that you would consider to be a “perfect prospect” on their own may not be enough to move their entire organization toward your solution.
 You have to have a way to score organizations as a whole in account-based marketing.

-Most often, lead scoring issues are a result of bad data.
+Most often, lead scoring issues are a result of bad data or issues with the lead scoring system.

 Either you're not collecting enough data to accurately score prospects, or the data that you are collecting is inaccurate or too full of inconsistencies and errors to reliably glean the information that you need to make data-backed decisions.